stateless-solutions/stateless-sdk/readme.md

 api keys app get <api_key_id>
 ```

 Users can fetch details about a specific API key using this command.
-The prefix and name attributes of the specified API key will be displayed.
+The CLI will prompt the user to select an API key, and then display its details.

 ### List all API keys